Superhero Movie Villains Die

 - In the Christopher Nolan Batman (The Dark Knight Saga) movies:

 - Batman Begins: Ra's Al Ghul is killed when Batman refuses to save him, letting him crash in the train he's in.
 Secondary villain Scarecrow survives and cameos in the two other movies.
-More minor villains like Victor Zssaz and Carmine Falcone are also alive by the end but locked up and driven mad in Arkham.
+More minor villains like Victor Zsasz and Carmine Falcone are also alive by the end but locked up and driven mad in Arkham.
 This is interesting in that Falcone is dead in the comics.

 - The "major villain dies, minor villain lives" sub-clause is inverted in The Dark Knight when Batman captures the Joker alive but is unable to prevent Harvey Dent aka Two-Face from falling to his death.
 Sadly, Nolan did this because he had plans to use Joker in future installments (he thought the original Batman movie should have let Joker live) but Heath Ledger died after the movie was completed, leaving no chance for him in the sequels.

 - Both Bane and Talia al-Ghul are killed in the course of the final battle in The Dark Knight Rises.
-Catwoman joins the Fight against Bane and is seen with Bruce in a romantic relationship in the end.
+Catwoman joins the fight against Bane and is seen with Bruce in a romantic relationship in the end.
 Granted, Catwoman is more of an Anti-Hero than a straight villain.

 - In the theatrical release of Superman II, General Zod is killed by being thrown into a crevice, although a deleted scene reinstated for some versions had him surviving.